mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Always."

-Kip was transfixed on them, wondering why he had never seen them on the mainland. but he snapped out of his temporary obsession, remembering that they still had a job to do.
+Kipnu was transfixed on them, wondering why he had never seen them on the mainland. but he snapped out of his temporary obsession, remembering that they still had a job to do.

 "Well, shall we move a bit closer?"
 He asked.